The short answer is "No!"

 Every operational member is required to attend a minimum of 25% of call-outs per year (roughly 1 a month).
 It is important that life-saving skills are kept up-to-date, so operational members are required to attend at least 25% of training sessions, and some qualifications need to be reassessed every year.

-We accept trainees from 18 years old and there is no upper age limit.
+We accept trainees from 18 years old (on day 1 of the training programme), and there is no upper age limit.
 Providing you are capable of maintaining your skills and fitness level, everyone is welcome to volunteer.
-There is a proof of fitness walk that expects all operational members to walk five miles in under two hours carrying team equipment over rough terrain.
-Support members are not required to complete a proof of fitness walk.
+There is a proof of fitness walk that expects all operational members to walk five miles in under two hours carrying team equipment over rough terrain, with a stretcher carry at the end.
+Non-operational members in a support role such as fundraising are not required to complete a proof of fitness walk.

 A Search Technician (ST) aims to find a missing or vulnerable person as rapidly as possible, provide any initial life-saving treatment and then move them to a place of safety.
 This could be into the back of an ambulance, or home to their worried family members.
 An ST is qualified to Lowland Rescue National Standards, which means neighbouring teams can work seamlessly together.